- Learning and Development

 How to empower front-line workers

-Empowering front-line workers is vital not only for morale and retention, it also increases workers’ ability to do their job successfully.
+Empowering front-line workers is vital not only for morale and retention but also increases workers’ ability to do their jobs successfully.

 Here are three ways to empower your front-line workers:

-If there’s one thing the pandemic taught us, it’s that we have to go with the flow.
-The majority of people now expect flexibility in their working environment – 87% of people would work flexibly if it was an option, according to McKinsey’s American Opportunity survey
+We have to go with the flow.
+The majority of people now expect flexibility in their working environment—87% of people would work flexibly if it was an option, according to McKinsey’s American Opportunity Survey.

-Flexibility doesn’t just extend to working remotely, but also to training, scheduling, methods of communication, and more.
-That could mean catering to Gen Z and Millennial front-line workers by creating an online portal for job updates to replace an in-person notice board, for example.
+Flexibility extends to working remotely, training, scheduling, communication methods, and more.
+For example, it could mean catering to Gen Z and Millennial front-line workers by creating an online portal for job updates to replace an in-person notice board.

 2. Remove the corporate barrier.

-Often front-line workers can feel disconnected and isolated from the rest of the company.
-When there is no one communicating the company goals to the front line, it can be easy for these employees to lose a feeling of purpose and motivation.
+Often, front-line workers can feel disconnected and isolated from the rest of the company.
+When no one communicates the company goals to the front line, it can be easy for these employees to lose a feeling of purpose and motivation.
 By creating a system of internal communication, front-line workers can gain a sense of community, receive recognition, and help support the organization’s mission and vision.

-3. Invest in the tools your workers use.
+3. Invest in the training tools your workers use.

 Best practices for training front-line employees with video